 - An emerging non-traded REIT sponsor in negotiations to acquire an alternative investment distribution network.

-- Commencement Capital, as sponsor of NY Residential REIT, in its launch of a “mini-IPO” under Regulation A.
+- A sponsor in its launch of a “mini-IPO” under Regulation A.

 - Highlands REIT in: